mhanberg/blog/_posts/2017-02-28-first-post.md

 ## You'll never finish if you don't start

-Many people never start a project because they don't want to get it wrong; they're afraid to build something that doesn't work becuase it'll mean that they're dumb.
+Many people never start a project because they don't want to get it wrong; they're afraid to build something that doesn't work because it'll mean that they're dumb.

 > Wrong